Best BGMI Controller for Android India 2026: Grip and Gamepad

 Why is it in fourth place if the hardware is better?
 Because BGMI is the one game where the D-pad layout of a SNES controller feels vaguely wrong.
 For fighting games and platformers and retro emulation, the SN30 Pro is a dream.
 For battle royale with joystick aiming, the G4 Pro’s more conventional Xbox layout is slightly easier to live with.

-Best for: Gamers who play BGMI plus a lot of other stuff and want a cult-favourite gamepad.
+Ideal for: Gamers who play BGMI plus a lot of other stuff and want a cult-favourite gamepad.

 Redgear Pro Series Wireless Gamepad